With the Durovis Dive 7 you can turn your Android tablet into a reasonably good VR headset.

 You can read more about the test here.

-It is not everyday that you get the change to experience something for the very first time: last week I had the opportunity to attend RoboBusiness 2013 (most appropriately) by robot.
+Last week I had the opportunity to attend RoboBusiness 2013 (most appropriately) by robot.
 I “beamed” into a Suitable Technologies Beam remote presence robot and I had a very positive experience interacting with everyone at the conference, human and machine alike.

 Suitable Technologies did a great job with the Beam, the user interface is great and the robot handles very well.
 One-on-one conversations felt natural despite of the loud environment however multi-party conversations were challenging at times, but still workable.